 Let it Snow!

-Animating Static Gaussian Scenes With Dynamic Weather Effects
+Animating 3D Gaussian Scenes with Dynamic Weather Effects

 1The Hebrew University of Jerusalem, 2Cornell University

-TL;DR Our method animates static 3D Gaussian scenes with physically-based dynamic weather effects.
+TL;DR We introduce Physics-Guided Score Distillation to animate static 3D Gaussian scenes with scene-wide dynamic weather effects.

 Abstract

-Select a scene and then choose one of the dynamic effects to view the animation enabled by our physics-based approach.
+Select a scene and effect to view the animation enabled by our Physics-Guided Score Distillation framework.

 How does it work?